-EPA compared the analytical results submitted by AAI to the maximum allowable levels set forth in the proposed rule (67 FR 10341, March 7, 2002).
-The maximum allowable levels for constituents detected in the waste or a TCLP extract of the waste are summarized in the table above, along with the observed levels.
-The table also includes the maximum allowable levels in groundwater at a potential receptor well (in micrograms per liter-μg/L), as evaluated by the Delisting Risk Assessment Software (DRAS).
-These levels are the more conservative of either the Safe Drinking Water Act Maximum Contaminant Level (MCL) or the health-based value calculated by DRAS based on the target cancer risk level of 10-6.
+EPA compared the analytical results submitted by SHAP to the maximum allowable concentrations set forth in the proposed rule (67 FR 10341, March 7, 2002) or as updated below.
+The maximum allowable concentrations for constituents detected in the waste or a TCLP extract of the waste are summarized in the table above, along with the highest observed concentration.
+The table also includes the maximum allowable concentrations in groundwater at a potential receptor well (in micrograms per liter-μg/L), as evaluated by the Delisting Risk Assessment Software (DRAS).
+These concentrations are the more conservative of either the Safe Drinking Water Act Maximum Contaminant Level (MCL) or the health-based value calculated by DRAS based on the target cancer risk level of 10-6.
 For arsenic, the target cancer risk was set at 10-4 in consideration of the MCL and the potential for natural occurrence.
-The maximum allowable groundwater concentration and delisting level for arsenic correspond to a drinking water concentration less than one half the current MCL of 10 μg/L.
+The maximum allowable groundwater concentration and delisting level for arsenic correspond to a drinking water concentration less than one-half the current MCL of 10 $\mu g/L$ .